mpilhlt/llamore/README.md

           "default": null,
           "description": "Contains a family (inherited) name of a person, as opposed to a given, baptismal, or nick name.", "title": "Surname"
+        },
+        "name_link": {
+          "anyOf": [
+            {
+              "type": "string"
+            },
+            {
+              "type": "null"
+            }
+          ],
+          "default": null,
+          "description": "Contains a connecting phrase or link used within a name but not regarded as part of it, such as 'van der' or 'of'.", "title": "Name Link"
+        },
+        "role_name": {
+          "anyOf": [
+            {
+              "type": "string"
+            },
+            {
+              "type": "null"
+            }
+          ],
+          "default": null,
+          "description": "Contains a name component which indicates that the referent has a particular role or position in society, such as an official title or rank.", "title": "Role Name"
         }
       },
       "title": "Person",